 - In Oregon, drowning deaths most often occur in warm months, frequently in water bodies fed by snowmelt like the Sandy River. - Even seemingly calm rivers and lakes can be dangerous.
 Swimming in a river or lake is very different from swimming in a pool.
-Be aware of the risks before you go. - Risks to look for in natural water bodies: - Water quality issues.
+Be aware of the risks before you go. - Risks to prepare for in natural water bodies: - o Sudden drop-offs can unexpectedly change water depth. - Cold water temperatures can cause cold shock. - Water quality issues.
 One main concern in rivers and lakes is harmful bluegreen algae (cyanobacteria) that may be present in the summer.
 Check for healthy and safety updates for the location you plan to visit before you go. - Heed posted warning signs that alert of hazards (rocks, shallow areas) that may be easy to miss. - Fast moving currents. - No lifeguard on duty.
 Take note of where there is a lifeguard on duty at your chosen location.
-If there is no lifeguard, it is recommended that you swim with a buddy to maintain extra supervision.

-Harsh weather conditions.
+If there is no lifeguard, it is recommended that you swim with a buddy to maintain extra supervision. - Harsh weather conditions.
 Keep up to date on weather conditions.
 Strong winds can send debris into the water and cause strong currents.